Large cities are among the most popular tourist destinations in the world.

 CityPASS City Programs

-CityPASS offers a unique package of attractions in 13 US cities, plus Toronto in Canada.
-We're not going to cover the offers available in all 14 cities, but details for New York City, Chicago and Atlanta are provided below.
+CityPASS offers a unique package of attractions in 14 US cities (Southern California is one CityPASS but covers several “cities”), plus Toronto in Canada.
+We’re not going to cover the offers available in all 15 cities, but details for New York City, Chicago and Atlanta are provided below.

 CityPASS New York City

-Basically, New York CityPASS includes the ability to pick six out of the 10 attractions, at a cost of $132 for an adult and $108 for a child.
-New York C3 allows you to choose any three of the 10, at $84 for an adult, and $64 for a child.
-Each is valid for a nine-day visit, and allows you to choose the specific number of the 10 attractions you most want to see.
-Under both plans, you'll be able to skip most ticket lines.
+New York CityPASS includes the ability to pick five out of the 11 attractions, for $129 for an adult and $109 for a child.
+New York C3 allows you to choose any three of the 12, at $92 for an adult, and $72 for a child.
+Each is valid for a nine-day visit and allows you to choose the specific number of the 11 attractions you most want to see.
+Under both plans, you’ll be able to skip most ticket lines.

 Which plan you select will be determined by how long you plan to stay in New York City, and which attractions you most want to see.